 The Dual MAcc/MS in MIS is an option for the student who wishes to pursue career options in professional services and consulting firms.
 Students graduating with this combination of degrees will possess the accounting background necessary for the practice of public accounting and additionally, will have expertise in the MIS area that will facilitate a wide range of career paths in the area of financial information design and evaluation.
 Following the guidelines for the generic masters degree, the program will jointly count 20 percent or less of the total hours in both degrees.
 MAcc/MS in MIS (For students with an AACSB Accredited Bachelors)

-Prerequisites: (these may be taken at OU or elsewhere.)Math 1503 Elementary Functions Acct 2113 Financial Accounting Acct 2123 Managerial Accounting (prerequisite: Acct 2113) Acct 3113 Intermediate Accounting I (prerequisite: Acct 2123) Acct 3123 Intermediate Accounting II (prerequisite: Acct 3113) Acct 3313 Cost Accounting (prerequisite: Acct 2123) Acct 3603 Income Tax I (prerequisite: Acct 3113) Acct 4543 Auditing (prerequisite: all of the above) 12 hours of core business courses MGT 5083 Organizational Behavior MGT 5053 Production/Operations Analysis ECON 5X33 5733 (Macro/Micro) or 5033 (Managerial) XXX XXX3 Graduate business elective (no MIS or Acct) 18 hours of graduate information systems courses MIS 5003 Management Information Systems MIS 5113 Database Design and Application MIS 5203 System Architecture and Design 9 Hours of MIS Graduate Electives 15 hours of graduate accounting courses ACCT 6553 Seminar in Accounting Theory 12 Hours of Graduate Accounting Electives 9 hours of graduate business electives These... [-]
+Prerequisites: (these may be taken at OU or elsewhere.)Math 1503 Elementary Functions Acct 2113 Financial Accounting Acct 2123 Managerial Accounting (prerequisite: Acct 2113) Acct 3113 Intermediate Accounting I (prerequisite: Acct 2123) Acct 3123 Intermediate Accounting II (prerequisite: Acct 3113) Acct 3313 Cost Accounting (prerequisite: Acct 2123) Acct 3603 Income Tax I (prerequisite: Acct 3113) Acct 4543 Auditing (prerequisite: all of the above) 12 hours of core business courses MGT 5083 Organizational Behavior MGT 5053 Production/Operations Analysis ECON 5X33 5733 (Macro/Micro) or 5033 (Managerial) XXX XXX3 Graduate business elective (no MIS or Acct) 18 hours of graduate information systems courses MIS 5003 Management Information Systems MIS 5113 Database Design and Application MIS 5203 System Architecture and Design 9 Hours of MIS Graduate Electives 15 hours of graduate accounting courses ACCT 6553 Seminar in Accounting Theory 12 Hours of Graduate Accounting Electives ... [-]

 The Master of Accountancy program at the Daniels School of Accountancy provides rigorous training in accounting fundamentals with specialties in business valuation, assurance, taxation or information analytics. [+]